wuoli/biohackathon2025-rhinovirus/Strains/README.md

-Rhinovirus Strains Used for the Paper
+Viral Strain Sequences and Metadata Used
 -

 The naming of the folders follow "$(number of sequences used)_$(species)_strains".